 This results in intermediate states of Hot & Moist, Cold & Moist, Cold & Dry, Hot & Dry.

 Without the technology of today Tibb philosophers devised imaginative ways of interpreting information in a rationale, logical and systematic way.
-As qualities is used to describe the Tibb principles of Creation/Temperament, Humours, Lifestyle Factors and Illness Conditions, qualities enabled Tibb philosophers to understand and interpret health and disease in a simple and effective manner for thousands of years.
+As qualities are used to describe the Tibb principles of Creation/Temperament, Humours, Lifestyle Factors and Illness Conditions, qualities enabled Tibb philosophers to understand and interpret health and disease in a simple and effective manner for thousands of years.
 In Tibb philosophy qualities form the basis of interpreting aetiology, pathology, diagnosis and treatment.

 This is elaborated on in the Tibb principles of Temperament, Humours, Lifestyle Factors and Illness Conditions.